Cargo Fraud Prevention

 • Double brokering: legitimate-seeming broker accepts your freight then re-brokers it to an unaware carrier.
 Defense = broker vetting + payment controls + load tracking.

 • Both have surged in 2025.
-CargoNet reported nearly $725M in total cargo theft losses, up 27% YoY.
+CargoNet reported nearly $725M in total cargo theft losses, up 60% YoY in dollar value, with incidents up 18%.

 • FBI/IC3 has issued multiple alerts on cyber-enabled strategic cargo theft tied to both patterns.